hpi-epic/pricewars-consumer/README.md

 # Consumer

+This repository contains the Consumer-component of the Price Wars simulation.
+The consumer represents the costumers arriving at the marketplace and buying products.
+How often and which products they buy is decided based on custom consumer-behaviors that can be configured and changed.

-This Ruby app implements the MVC pattern including continuous integration and deployment via Codeship.
+The consumer is realized using a Ruby-app implementing the MVC pattern including continuous integration and deployment via Codeship.
 Please make sure tests are running before committing.

-We are using the [Github flow](https://guides.github.com/introduction/flow/) for contribution.

 The meta repository containing general information can be found [here](https://github.com/hpi-epic/masterproject-pricewars)